 - The experience of the surgeon performing the procedure

 The cost of hair transplant surgery can vary widely depending on the factors mentioned above.
-On average, in the UK, the cost of hair transplant surgery can range from £4,000 to £10,000 or more.
+On average, in the UK, the cost of 1 session of hair transplant surgery can range from £4,000 to £10,000 or more.
+If you have Norwood 7 hair loss, you may require 2 sessions or more of surgery so the costs of the procedure would likely range between £10,000-£20,000.
 Clinics often offer services that include a certain number of hair grafts, medications and post-operative care.

 If you are unable to pay for your hair transplant surgery upfront, some clinics offer financing options, such as monthly payment plans or medical loans.
 It is important to consider the interest rates and terms of these financing options carefully, as they may result in additional costs over time.